lucaspasseri/odin-tic-tac-toe/README.md

 ## Deploy

-You can [see the library](https://lucaspasseri.github.io/odin-tic-tac-toe/) on Github pages.
+You can [play the game](https://lucaspasseri.github.io/odin-tic-tac-toe/) on Github pages.

 ## Me